karlmtr/territory-game/README.md

 # territory-game
-Territory Game that can be controlled externally
+Territory Game that can be controlled from different sources.